-- Inspection was made up to 31 December 2013, and all tax payables were settled, and a clearance certificate was obtained from the Tax Authority. - Tax on earnings was inspected for 2014, and an internal committee is being formed.
-Model 9 / A was obtained and it was explained that the tax was paid in full. - 2015 and 2016 were inspected and the amount were fully paid. - 2017 and 2018 inspection is being processed.
+- Inspection was made up to 31 December 2013, and all tax payables were settled, and a clearance certificate was obtained from the Tax Authority. - Tax on salaries was inspected for 2014, and an internal committee is being formed, Model 9 / A was obtained and it was explained that the tax was paid in full. - 2015 and 2016 were inspected and the amount were fully paid. - 2017 and 2018 were inspected and an internal committee was held, the amount were fully paid.